-As mentioned in this document in (2)(b)(2)(iv), member countries have the obligation to consider comments made with respect to TBT notifications.
+As mentioned above, member countries have the obligation to consider comments made with respect to TBT notifications.
 Not only the government of Japan, but the industry (industry organizations or individual companies) can also comment on TBT notifications.
-Also, enquiry and requests for information are possible via enquiry points even for cases without TBT notifications).10
+Also, enquiry and requests for information are possible via enquiry points even for cases without TBT notifications).